-Suiko Betsy McCall co-founded the Art Monastery Project in 2008, an international arts organization dedicated to applying the collaborative and intentional “social sculpture” of monastic life to art-making and creativity.
+Suiko Betsy McCall is Founder and Abbess of the Art Monastery Project, an international arts organization dedicated to applying the collaborative and intentional “social sculpture” of monastic life to art-making and creativity.
 In 2013, she published the book Hosting Transformation: Stories from the Edge of Changemaking.
 In 2017, she published the workbook Live Your Dream: Start Here, Start Now.
-Garnering degrees from Yale University and San Francisco Art Institute, Suiko’s large-scale pattern-based drawings and videos (suiko.art and mirrorproject.art) have been exhibited from San Francisco and New York to Amsterdam and Rome.
+In 2023, she will publish another workbook Innertopia: Become Who You Are.
+Garnering degrees from Yale University and San Francisco Art Institute, Suiko’s large-scale pattern-based drawings and videos (suiko.art) have been exhibited from San Francisco and New York to Amsterdam and Rome.
+Suiko’s certifications include: Transformation Host, Morning Altars teacher, and Mindfulness Meditation teacher.
 She practiced Zen Buddhism in residence at Green Gulch Farm / Green Dragon Zen Temple on and off for four years and focuses her spiritual growth on studying from the land, shamanism, and her own intuition.

-Qayyum Johnson was born into an American Sufi family and grew up in intentional communities.
+Qayyum Johnson, Director of the Art Monastery since 2018, was born into an American Sufi family and grew up in intentional communities.
 A bricolage poet/writer, sculptor, sound & video artist & ordinary person inspired by indigenous, folk & street traditions & mash-ups—revolutionary life that stirs the body and mind to reconnect with elemental truth.
 He was an organic vegetable farmer and resident Zen student at Green Gulch Farm Zen Center / Green Dragon Zen Temple for more than ten years.
 Qayyum has studied & practiced myriad spiritual paths, served on an interfaith street chaplaincy board, and corresponds with incarcerated men seeking contemplative comrades.

 Board of Directors